NuttyLogic/NuttyLogic.github.io/_posts/2018-06-19-EpigeneticClockExample.md

 ```

 ## Score the Model
-Using the testing data, we then predict the age using the methylatio matrix and compare the predicted age to the actual age and score the model using Pearson's R^2.
+Using the testing data, we then predict the age using the methylation matrix and compare the predicted age to the actual age and score the model using Pearson's R^2.

 ```python